 Second, at the beginning of 2022, I spearheaded an MSME consultancy program, where I visited my customers’ shops to observe their customers' purchasing patterns.
 I then used that information to advise them on the types of clothes to sell to make their businesses more appealing.
 I'm grateful to have seen our customers' businesses grow through this new program.
 For example, Kak Idha from Mamuju grew her business enough to open a new branch in another area.
 My data shows that 10 percent of our surveyed clients have opened a new branch and/or modified their boutique to be bigger, hence creating more job listings in their region.
 Our customers' growth also boosts UTG’s revenue we have since doubled the number of our employees to serve more female entrepreneurs in rural areas.

 However, combating limited job opportunities in rural areas and developing regional economies will need a long-term solution, such as equipping our future generation with entrepreneurial skills.
-Therefore, I collaborated with SMA Athirah to create an entrepreneurial club to encourage students to start their firms and expand employment options in South Sulawesi.
-I designed the module to include several business tools such as design thinking to help students approach business as a solution to solve everyday life's problems, the business model canvas to help students plan a sustainable business, small business accounting, and finance module to make sure they can make a calculated decision regarding their business, and many other modules fit for seed-stage businesses.
+Therefore, I collaborated with SMA Athirah to create an entrepreneurial program to encourage students to start their firms and expand employment options in South Sulawesi.
+I gave seminars and mentoring sessions to first grade students about several business tools such as design thinking to help students approach business as a solution to solve everyday life's problems, the deisgn thinking method to help students find business ideas , low-cost marketing strategy, and many other modules fit for seed-stage businesses.
+About 80+ students use the knowledge to sell products in their school fair.

+b

-To further expand my impact, I aim to open a consulting firm geared towards female-led businesses in rural areas.
+To further expand my impact, I aim to open a consulting firm geared towards female-led fashion businesses in rural areas.
 I feel ecstatic about this idea because the research done by Bruhn, Karlan, and Schoar in 2012 shows that after a short five years of receiving guidance from consultants, small businesses can increase their total number of employees by 44%.
 As of 2021, Kementerian Koperasi dan Usaha Kecil Menengah reported a total of 65,47 million MSMEs with 119,6 million total employees, which means there are two employees per MSME on average.
 If only 10% of our MSMEs get access to a consulting firm, we will see a 5.7 million increase in employment.
 Knowing that BPS records 8.4 million unemployed people in 2022, consulting access to 10% of our total MSMEs will decrease 67% of our total unemployment.
 I believe that this is the answer that we've all been looking for to ensure equal job opportunities in rural areas and to boost the rural economy.

 However, my background in entrepreneurship covers only the tip of business understanding.
 My degree taught me to make a financial report and interpret it, but I didn't know what to do with the interpretation.
 I didn't know how to be sure that the number allowed us to make a new branch or close a branch.
 During my work in a retail company, I also learned how to forecast sales based on sales history, yet I'm not equipped with the supply chain tools to forecast sales based on sales history and market uncertainty.

-I must master these things first to ensure that I can offer sustainable solutions to rural-based MSMEs through a consulting firm.
+I must master these things first to ensure that I can offer sustainable solutions to rural-based fashion MSMEs through a consulting firm.
 Getting an MBA degree is a reliable way to learn finance decision-making, retail operation, and consultation framework because it focuses on management and business.
 Therefore, I aim to take my MBA degree to equip myself with toolkits that I can use to support MSMEs in rural areas.